Japanese Studies, Bachelor 2 subject

 is optional.
 It is done as part of the optional module.

 Studying abroad ... is recommended.
-It is done from the 5th semester.
+It is done in the 5th semester.

 Duration: 1-2 semesters